BY PASTOR T. O. BANSO

 God can bring an extraordinary result out of your ordinary efforts just as the rod of Moses became the rod of God, performing miracles, and just as the rod of Aaron also performed miracles (Exodus 14:15-18; 17:5-6; 7:8-10; 7:19-20; 8:5-6 5; 8:16-17; Numbers 17).

-God is looking for those who have faith in him to confront their Goliaths and He’ll do the rest.
+God is looking for those who have faith in Him to confront their Goliaths and He’ll do the rest.
 Otherwise, how could a small stone have passed through a little hole in the armour of an experienced champion like Goliath and made him slump?
-2 Chronicles 16:9 says, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him” (NKJV).
+2 Chronicles 16:9a says, “For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him” (NKJV).
 What action is the Spirit of God moving you to take?
 Take action!
 Do what will make God act strong on your behalf.
 Faith without corresponding action is dead (James 2:20).
 The New Century Version says it like this: “Faith that does nothing is worth nothing.”
 Complement your faith with action, as the Holy Spirit leads you.

 1 Samuel 17:48-50 says, “So it was, when the Philistine arose and came and drew near to meet David, that David hurried and ran toward the army to meet the Philistine.
 Then David put his hand in his bag and took out a stone; and he slung it and struck the Philistine in his forehead, so that the stone sank into his forehead, and he fell on his face to the earth.
 So David prevailed over the Philistine with a sling and a stone, and struck the Philistine and killed him.
 But there was no sword in the hand of David” (NKJV).